sulami/matcha/README.md

 - Bundles, as in dumping out the currently installed packages in a workspace, and loading them up into a workspace on a different machine.
 This can already be scripted with `package list`, but why not support it directly.
+- Multi-version packages to make packaging easier.
+Instead of having one package per version in a manifest, allow a package to define a list of versions that are all identical except for the `source`.
+To that end include some templating functionality as well.
-- Potentially adding support for JSON/YAML registries, I aggreciate that TOML is not everyone's cup of tea.
+- Potentially adding support for JSON/YAML registries, I appreciate that TOML is not everyone's cup of tea.
 - Download hashes, to verify file integrity.
 - Non-executable-binary package artifacts.
 Right now we only place files from